lovablelabs/docs/src/free-credits.md

 ## How it works

-1. You’ll receive 25 credits when a new user signs up using your referral link and creates a project.
+1. You’ll receive 25 edits when a new user signs up using your referral link and creates a project.
-2. The referred user will also receive 25 credits upon creating their first project.
+2. The referred user will also receive 25 edits upon creating their first project.
-3. After 30 successful referrals, you will earn an additional 250 bonus credits.
+3. After 30 successful referrals, you will earn an additional 250 bonus edits.
-4. A maximum of 1000 credits can be earned through this referral program.
+4. A maximum of 1000 edits can be earned through this referral program.